Slow Food vs. Fast Life

 Under the heading of “Travel to Eat,” my wife Joanna and I have written several articles on traditional foods in various regions of Italy.
 Our principal authorities and guides were the remarkably helpful staff at the world headquarters of Slow Food at Bra in the Langhe, the center of a region that produces some of Italy’s tastiest wines and dishes and is the home of Slow Food’s founder and president, Carlo Petrini.

 What began as a spontaneous meeting of friends to enjoy the wine and cooking of the Piedmont has grown into a worldwide association with 80 thousand members who come together in “convivia” at the local level; their activities range from visits to apple orchards in Tasmania to day-long wine and food tours in France.
 Members expand their knowledge and refine their awareness of flavors by working with schools and local producers and organizing symposia with authors and experts.
-Of the thousand or so convivia worldwide, 150 are in the U.S. Slow Food USA and the French Culinary Institute recently teamed up to bring the “Urban Harvest” to New York City.
-From apple tastings to a cheese cave, where attendees sampled raw-milk cheeses from the Northeast, the event provided New Yorkers with a taste of the countryside and cheeses produced in the old-fashioned way, by hand.
+Of the 1,600 or so convivia worldwide, 250 are part of Slow Food USA, with 25,000 members.
+Slow Food USA and the French Culinary Institute recently teamed up to bring the “Urban Harvest” to New York City.
+Originally, from apple tastings to a cheese cave, where attendees sampled raw-milk cheeses from the Northeast, the event provided New Yorkers with a taste of the countryside and cheeses produced in the old-fashioned way, by hand.

 Apart from the explosive growth in individual membership, we learned from Alessandra and Francesca that the big news at Slow Food is the way worldwide food communities—producers, artisans, distributors, and retailers who share the same passion and philosophy—are coming together to share knowledge and experience, contacts and advice.